bower/bower.github.io/about.md

 layout: default
 ---

+<p class="lead">Bower is made by lots of people across the globe, contributions large and small.
+Be a part of it.</p>

 Bower was created at Twitter by [@fat](https://github.com/fat) and [@maccman](https://github.com/maccman), originally released as part of [Twitter's open source effort](https://engineering.twitter.com/opensource) in 2012.
 Since its release, [numerous individuals have made contributions](https://github.com/bower/bower/graphs/contributors).
 Bower is a team effort.

 ## Core team